Can St. Paul's River Learning Center project get back on track?

 In addition to reaffirming our longstanding position with written comments, we’ve met with all the project partners and spoken with many of our members and River Guardians.

 The project team has assured us that the next round of River Learning Center design concepts — scheduled to be unveiled at a virtual community meeting on Aug.
-11 — will respond to the feedback they’ve heard.
+11 (link is external) — will respond to the feedback they’ve heard.
 They’ve told us the scale of the buildings and proposed operations, in particular, will be reduced.

 Wilderness Inquiry has announced that they will seek a different location for their headquarters although they hope to be a programming partner at the site.
 This change will significantly lessen the space requirements for the structure, though the scale of the proposed Your Boat Club marina operations is still of concern.